yvelikova/axway-open-docs/content/en/docs/apigtw_ref/dec_ui_reference.md

 "linkTitle": "Declarative UI reference", "weight":"110",
 "date": "2019-11-27",
-"description": "This appendix provides in-depth details about declarative XML, which is used in API Gateway to define the user interface of filters and dialogs within Policy Studio."
+"description": "Detailed reference to declarative XML, which is used in API Gateway to define the user interface of filters and dialogs within Policy Studio."
 }
 <!-- markdownlint-disable MD033 -->